1 Bg 15-1972: The Yoga of the Supreme Person

 > the dictation from the Supreme Lord situated locally in the

 > Vedas from Him.
-If one is serious to understand the
+If one is serious about understanding the

 > Vedic knowledge, then Krsna gives the required intelligence.